Probate Q&A Series

 • Petition the court before selling property to satisfy the debt.

-• Record a satisfaction of mortgage to clear title.
+• Ensure a satisfaction or cancellation is recorded to clear title.

 • Distribute estate assets once all debts and liens are resolved.